mackcross/prelim_umami/research_design/README.md

 perhaps, an added importance to this receptor in these dietary specialists in contrast to the dietary generalists and that the gene for this receptor may show positive selection in these lineages.

+**HYPOTHESIS**
+The first exploration of this topic will use PAML's branch model to evaluate possible selection on the hominin lineage.
+The human branch will be treated as the foreground branch and all other primates will be background branches.
+Given previous research suggesting the importance of meat in human evolution, I developed the following hypothesis:

+H1: TAS1R1 and/or TAS1R3 will show signatures of selection in the human
+lineage, as determined by comparison of the human foreground branch model results and the null model results via a likelihood ratio test.

 **HYPOTHESES**
 PAML's branch model will be used to evaluate possible selection on primate